The main indications for a medial approach to the distal humerus are:

-Be careful of this nerve branch during the dissection of the subcutaneous tissue; if it is divided, neuroma formation can be troublesome.
+Note: The incision is usually crossed by the posterior branch of the medial antebrachial cutaneous nerve.
+Take care of this nerve branch during the dissection of the subcutaneous tissue; if it is divided, neuroma formation can be troublesome.

-2. Identification of the ulnar nerve
+3. Identification of the ulnar nerve

-Identify the ulnar nerve proximally between the triceps and the medial intermuscular septum, in the groove posterior to the medial epicondyle and distally between two heads of the flexor carpi ulnaris.
+Identify the ulnar nerve proximally between the triceps muscle and the medial intermuscular septum, in the groove posterior to the medial epicondyle, and distally between two heads of the flexor carpi ulnaris.

-3. Deep dissection
+4. Deep dissection